 International Supply Chain Professionals Day on June 7 is an initiative of e2open, which celebrates all the workers who make the supply chain possible.
 This holiday goes far beyond truck drivers and container ship captains.
 It includes everyone from warehouse workers to inventory and transportation planners, export managers, load planners, and so many more.
 The professionals who get our favorite products from point A to point B wear many different hats, and all play a crucial role in a supply chain’s success – whether they’re working behind a desk or the wheel of a delivery van.

-As we continue to face global disruption in the form of COVID-19, natural disasters, geopolitical conflict and more, workers throughout the supply chain are left to adapt.
-To commend their resilience and show appreciation, supply chain management software company e2open is celebrating the first-ever International Supply Chain Professionals Day by taking businesses and their operations to the next level with the company’s upcoming brand refresh — ‘Moving as one.’
+As we continue to confront global disruption in the form of natural disasters, geopolitical conflict, and more, professionals throughout the supply chain are left to adapt.
+To commend their resilience and show appreciation, supply chain management software company e2open is celebrating International Supply Chain Professionals Day.

 History of International Supply Chain Professionals Day